ExStefenGR/HandlingModifier/README.md

 ## Contributing

 As an open-source project, contributions are welcome!
-If you find bugs, have suggestions for new features, or want to contribute code, please feel free to:
+If you find bugs, have suggestions for new features, or want to contribute code, please reach out.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.